nspyre-org/nspyre/docs/source/getting_started.rst

 Next Steps
 ----------

-If you've made it here, then nspyre is successfully running on your machine and you can begin using nspyre for your own experiments.
-The first thing you need to do is write configuration files for the instrument server and spyrelets, so that nspyre knows what you want to run.
-The instrument server config file contains information on what connections to make (for mongoDB and networking ports), and what hardware should be loaded (with what parameters).
-The spyrelet config files specify the experimentation code files you plan to run and the associated hardware needed from the loaded inserv config file.
-More information about these configuration files, how to set them, and examples are included in the `Configuration Section`_ of the docs.
+TODO

 Lantz
 -----

-`Lantz <https://lantz.readthedocs.io/en/0.3/>`_ is a framework for writing drivers to control and connect to instruments that is used extensively with nspyre.
+`Lantz <https://lantz.readthedocs.io/en/0.3/>`__ is a framework for writing drivers to control and connect to instruments that is used extensively with nspyre.
 Lantz drivers can have 3 types of attributes:

 * Feature (Feat), which can be a read only, or a read/write parameter (e.g. the frequency of a signal generator).
 * Dictionary feature (dictFeat), which is essentially a dictionary of Feats.
 This is useful for instruments with several parameters